Lecturer in Pharmacological Sciences

 |Fax||+61 3 6226 2870|

-Dr Dietis teaches Pharmacology in undergraduate courses (Pharmacy, Paramedic Practice and Biotechnology/Medical Research) and postgraduate programs of Pharmaceutical Science (Graduate Diploma & Masters).
-He is also the Program Coordinator for Introduction to Pharmacology in the Medicines Australia's Continuing Education Program (CEP), actively involved in the program's development and online teaching.
+Dr Dietis teaches and coordinates Pharmacology in undergraduate (Bachelors of Pharmacy, Bachelors of Medical Research) and postgraduate cohorts (Masters of Pharmaceutica Science).
+He is the Coordinator for the program Introduction to Pharmacology of the Medicines Australia's Continuing Education Programs (CEP), actively involved in its development and online teaching.